Anna Paulina Luna: Early life and family

-Luna's parents never married; her mother married another man when Luna was about eight years old.
-Luna was raised in the California cities of Santa Ana, Irvine, Aliso Viejo, and Los Angeles, and has called Santa Monica her hometown.
+Luna's parents never married or lived together; her father had a drug addiction problem, her mother married another man when Luna was nine years old but divorced four years later.
+Luna was raised in the Orange County cities of Santa Ana, Irvine, and Aliso Viejo, as well as Los Angeles, and has called Santa Monica her hometown.
 She attended high school in Los Angeles.